-If you noticed you made an error, you could correct your tax return for up to a year after the filing deadline via the HMRC online portal.
-After one year timeframe, you will need to write to HMRC to explain your circumstances and request a change.
+If you notice an error, you can correct your tax return for up to a year after the filing deadline via the HMRC online portal.
+After one year, you must write to HMRC to explain your circumstances and request a change.

 For paper tax returns, you will need to download a new return and post it to HMRC with ‘Amended’ written on each corrected page.